 Birth is about being flexible.
 Staying open minded.
 Learning to let go of our ego and prioritizing the best for our baby.
 No matter how painful it might feel.

-For inquiries about my availability please reach out here
+For inquiries about my availability during Cesarean Awareness Month and any other month please reach out here